Accidents at work statistics

 Figure 9 complements the information shown in Figure 8, presenting a similar analysis for non-fatal accidents.
-Across the EU-27, the total number of non-fatal accidents declined for each of the five NACE sections when comparing the levels of accidents at work in 2010 and 2018.
-The biggest reductions in non-fatal accidents across the EU-27 were recorded for manufacturing (142 000 fewer non-fatal accidents) and construction (down 114 000), with relatively modest falls for agriculture, forestry and fishing (down 14 000) and transportation and storage (down 12 000).
+Across the EU, the total number of non-fatal accidents declined for each of the five NACE sections when comparing the levels of accidents at work in 2010 and 2019.
+The greatest reductions in non-fatal accidents across the EU were recorded for manufacturing (152 000 fewer non-fatal accidents) and construction (down 104 000), with relatively modest falls for agriculture, forestry and fishing (down 19 000) and transportation and storage (down 10 000).

 The final analysis is presented for NACE divisions, detailing those activities with the highest/lowest relative changes in their incidence rates for non-fatal accidents between 2010 and 2020.

-Across the EU-27, the number of non-fatal accidents per 100 000 persons employed fell by 7.8 % across all activities.
-The largest contractions — more than 50 % overall during the period under consideration (see Figure 10) - were for: computer programming, consultancy and related activities; extraction of crude petroleum and natural gas; manufacture of computer, electronic and optical products; information service activities; programming and broadcasting activities (which recorded the biggest decline; down 65.3 %).
+Across the EU, the number of non-fatal accidents per 100 000 persons employed fell by 10.9 % across all activities.
+The largest contractions - more than 50 % overall during the period under consideration (see Figure 10) - were for: computer programming, consultancy and related activities; extraction of crude petroleum and natural gas; manufacture of computer, electronic and optical products; programming and broadcasting activities and information service activities (which recorded the largest decline; down 67.9 %).

 Source data for tables and graphs